-Kerbside garbage, recyclables and garden organics collected by local government was 2.14 million tonnes (equivalent to 353kg per person).
-This figure increased by nearly 12,000 tonnes (0.6 per cent) from 2014–15.
+Kerbside garbage, recyclables and garden organics collected by local government was 2.23 million tonnes (equivalent to 353kg per person).
+This figure increased by more than 86,000 tonnes (4 per cent) from 2015–16.

 These increases in material generation are directly attributable to increases in the number of Victorian councils that provide both kerbside recyclable and green organic services.

-Metropolitan local governments (31 of 79) collected most of Victoria’s total municipal waste from kerbside and drop-off facilities, accounting for 1.7 million tonnes (73 per cent).
-Regional local governments (48 of 79) collected 634,000 tonnes (27 per cent).
+Metropolitan local governments (31 of 79) collected most of Victoria’s total municipal waste from kerbside and drop-off facilities, accounting for 1.7 million tonnes (74 per cent).
+Regional local governments (48 of 79) collected nearly 576,000tonnes (26 per cent).

-Figure 4: Waste generation by metro / non-metro local governments, Victoria 2015–16
+Figure 3: Proportion of waste generation by metro / non-metro local governments, Victoria 2016–17

-In 2015–16, the state kerbside diversion rate (incorporating recyclables and garden organics) is 44 per cent and has remained relatively unchanged for the last five years.
-Figure 5 shows the kerbside diversion rate trends by service type.
+In 2016–17, the state kerbside diversion rate (incorporating recyclables and garden organics) is 46 per cent, two percentage points higher than the previous year, after remaining relatively stable for the last six years.
+Figure 4 shows the kerbside diversion rate trends by service type.

-Figure 6 shows the diversion rate achieved for kerbside waste by each of the state’s seven waste and resource recovery regions.
-For the first time the North Eastern region had the highest diversion rate of 58 per cent, surpassing the state average of 44 per cent.
-This is largely the result of increased kerbside recycling, garden organics collections and public education programs.
+Figure 5 shows the diversion rate achieved for kerbside waste by each of the state’s seven waste and resource recovery regions.
+The North Eastern region had the highest diversion rate of 60 per cent, surpassing the state average of 46 per cent.

-Barwon South West continued to achieve a diversion rate well above the state average with 53 per cent, while Goulburn Valley and Gippsland both also achieved diversion rates above the state average with 45 per cent.
+Barwon South West continued to achieve a diversion rate well above the state average with 54 per cent.

 Figure 5: Diversion rate by waste and resource recovery region, Victoria 2016–17